5 Unusual Surfing Destinations You Shouldn't Miss Out On

 But what about the unusual surfing destinations that you don’t hear about that often?
 Could they rival the popular ones?
-BookSurfCamps.com presents 5 unusual surfing destinations that surfers might want to try in 2017!
+We are glad to present to you 5 unusual surfing destinations that you might like to add to your surfing bucket list.

 Austin, Texas, USA